ctdean/clojure-launch/README.md

 directories that exists under the MY-PROJECT tree.
 Then java will be run with the proper arguments to create a clojure repl.

-3. Run clojure in an init.d script.
+3. Run clojure in a Unix init.d script.

     su -l $PROJECT_USER -c \
         $CLOJURE --screen --name $PROJECT \